 Rent abatement is a temporary suspension or reduction of rent payments granted by a landlord to a tenant.

-In commercial leasing, rent abatement can be granted to tenants in cases where their ability to operate their business in the leased space is affected by circumstances beyond their control, such as construction, repairs, or natural disasters.
+In commercial leasing, rent reduction can be granted to tenants in cases where their ability to operate their business in the leased space is affected by circumstances beyond their control, such as construction, repairs, or natural disasters.

 Covid-19 was considered an event where rent abatement was granted by landlords, with nations’ governments insisting on it during lockdowns.

 An example of rent reduction for a commercial tenant might be when a tenant’s store is flooded due to a burst pipe in the building, rendering the space unusable for a certain period.
 In such a scenario, the landlord might agree to reduce or waive the tenant’s rent payments for the repair and cleanup period.

 Another example might be a situation where the landlord is carrying out significant renovations in the building, which makes it difficult or impossible for the tenant to conduct business as usual.
 In this case, the landlord might agree to reduce or waive the tenant’s rent payments for a specific time to compensate for the inconvenience and lost income.

 It’s worth noting that the specifics of rent reduction will vary depending on the lease agreement terms and the situation’s circumstances.